equinor/omnia-tutorial/exercises/expose/README.rst

   But we have had some problems on accessing the running site, so to fully test this, head down to the Deploying to Azure section.

+* **This is not available** in Visual Studio Online, to see your changes you have to publish to the web app.

 Implementing the code-changes
 -----------------------------